When your patients need sacral neuromodulation, choose the only systems with proven, long-term clinical results.1-3

 How the InterStim™ systems work

-With the InterStim™ systems, the implanted neurostimulator and lead electrically stimulate the sacral nerve.
-This is thought to normalize neural communication between the bladder and brain and between the bowel and brain.1,2 Unlike oral medications that target the muscular component of bladder control, the InterStim™ systems offer control of symptoms through direct modulation of the nerve activity.1,2
+With the InterStim™ systems, the implanted neurostimulator and lead stimulate the sacral nerve.
+Evidence suggests that this may restore neural communication between the bladder and brain and between the bowel and brain.4,5 Unlike oral medications that target the muscular component of bladder control, the InterStim™ systems offer symptom control through direct modulation of nerve activity.4,5

-The most common adverse events experienced during clinical studies of patients with SNM included pain at implant sites, new pain, lead migration, infection, technical or device problems, adverse change in bowel or voiding function, and undesirable stimulation or sensations.
+The most common adverse events experienced during clinical studies include pain at implant sites, new pain, lead migration, infection, technical or device problems, adverse change in bowel or voiding function, and undesirable stimulation or sensations.
 Any of these may require additional surgery or cause return of symptoms.